-In 2016, former UFC fighter Mark Hunt sued the UFC, Dana White, and Brock Lesnar on the heels of UFC 200, pictured above.
+In 2016, former UFC fighter Mark Hunt sued the UFC, Dana White, and Brock Lesnar on the heels of UFC 200.
 Hunt claimed that the UFC and White, specifically, knew that Brock Lesnar had taken performance-enhancing drugs and let him fight anyway.
 Lesnar won the fight, but the decision was overturned when it was revealed that Lesnar failed a drug test.
 With that, Hunt alleged a slew of wrongdoings, including fraud, unjust enrichment, breach of contract, battery, and breach of the implied covenant of good faith and fair dealing.

 In 2019, the United States District Court for the District of Nevada dismissed the majority of Hunt's claims.
 All claims against White and Lesnar were dismissed.
 The only claim that remained was the alleged breach of the implied covenant of good faith and fair dealing.
 However, that claim was later thrown out after the UFC secured a summary judgment.
 Now, on September 24, 2021, the United States Court of Appeals for the Ninth Circuit brought the case back to life.

 The Ninth Circuit reversed the district court's dismissal of two of his claims: fraud and battery.
 The 2019 dismissal of Hunt's claims of unjust enrichment, racketeering, breach of contract, and breach of the implied covenant of good faith and fair dealing was affirmed.
 Still, this serves as a massive breakthrough for Hunt, as the district court will have to re-hear his claims for fraud and battery with new instruction from a higher court.

 As for the fraud claim, the Ninth Circuit held that Dana White's statement promising that Lesnar "will be the most tested athlete on this card" could form a basis for fraud as it was a false representation of material fact.